 2. Everywhere you’ve been

 Google Maps can make driving through unfamiliar areas so much easier.
-Its GPS navigation can make you feel secure when you’re navigating through tricky streets in cities you’ve never seen before.
+Its GPS navigation can make you feel secure when navigating through tricky streets in cities you’ve never seen before.

 Plus, its Street View feature lets you create your own 360 stories or even travel back in time.
 Tap or click here for 10 ways to use Google Maps Street View you never thought of before.

 There’s a pretty big drawback, though.
 Google tracks and records your every move, including the location data of your photos.
-That means someone could pinpoint exactly where you were standing when you took a picture.
+That means someone could pinpoint precisely where you were standing when you took a picture.
 It’s pretty invasive.

 Here is how you can turn it off using a PC